PennyBeagle/Barayas/README.md

 # Spode
 In which I go clinically insane.
-Or maybe, perchance, I don't...